 What types of bacteria are found in raw shrimp?

-There’s Salmonella Listeria and Escherichia coli, and both of them are very dangerous.
+There’s a potential for contamination with Salmonella, Listeria, Escherichia coli, and Vibrio and some strains can be dangerous.
 If you’ve noticed symptoms such as vomiting, diarrhea, or stomach upsets, schedule a vet visit as soon as possible.
 Otherwise, the situation will worsen, and you might lose your cat.

 There’s no doubt in our minds that cats love shrimp.
 We know this, and so do you.
 But sometimes saying no to something is a way of showing love.
 So if you feel like shrimp could easily compromise your cat’s health, feed it alternative healthy snacks.
 If you want to change its diet, first talk to your vet.
 They’ll certainly have all the answers to any question that you might have.